kstenerud/concise-encoding/cbe-specification.md

 #### Chunk Header

 All array chunks are preceded by a header containing the chunk length and a continuation bit.
-The header is encoded as an [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).
+The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
 Chunk processing continues until the end of a chunk with a continuation bit of 0.

 | Field        | Bits | Description                          |
 | ------------ | ---- | ------------------------------------ |